 Super Nintendo Entertainment System (SNES)

 The NES may have been a hit in the United States and abroad, but the 16-bit Super Nintendo Entertainment System took console gaming to a whole new level when it was released in Japan in 1990.
 Despite being introduced surprisingly late compared to other 16-bit consoles at the time such as the Sega Genesis, the SNES far outsold its competition.
-Some of the top-notch titles included Super Metroid, Chrono Trigger, Donkey Kong Country, and dozens of others.
+Some of the best SNES game titles included Super Metroid, Chrono Trigger, Donkey Kong Country, and dozens of others.
+Here are the best SNES emulators available now.

 Stand-alone emulator: SNES9X